 Thermal recovery was assumed to directly follow wastewater screening to eliminate heat loss that would occur during the wastewater treatment process.
 Additionally, the lag in thermal recovery that would occur due to system HRT would challenge the system’s ability to supply heat at times of peak demand.

 Filtered graywater and wastewater is pumped into a heat exchanger called the evaporator.
 The evaporator contains a refrigerant, R-134a, which absorbs heat from the effluent causing the refrigerant to evaporate.
 Gaseous refrigerant is compressed in the heat pump causing its temperature to rise.
-Compressed refrigerant then enters a second heat exchanger called the condenser where heat is transferred from refrigerant to the hot water supply.
-An expansion valve is used following the condenser to reduce pressure and temperature of the refrigerant before the cycle begins again.
+Compressed refrigerant then enters a second heat exchanger called the condenser where heat is transferred from the refrigerant to the hot water supply.
+An expansion valve is used following the condenser to reduce the pressure and temperature of the refrigerant before the cycle begins again.